tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/2/LessonPlan.md

 * Can anyone describe a couple of differences between Bitcoin and Ethereum?

- **Answer**: Ethereum is "Turing complete" meaning it is capable of general computing.
+ **Answer**: Ethereum is "Turing complete"—meaning it is capable of general computing.

  **Answer**: Bitcoin supports multiple inputs and outputs in transactions (more on this in a bit).

  **Answer**: Ethereum uses nonces to count transactions sent from an account.

- **Answer**: Ethereum uses a single account system, Bitcoin uses a UTXO system (more on this in a bit).
+ **Answer**: Ethereum uses a single account system, while Bitcoin uses a UTXO system (more on this in a bit).

  **Answer**: Bitcoin supports multisig natively versus needing more complex and expensive smart contracts (more on this later today).